cardboard-iguana/cardboard-iguana.com/log/2021-10-29-tryhackme-complete-beginner.md

 ### Exploiting Writeable /etc/passwd

-Strangely, it turns out that the `x` in the password field for /etc/password isn’t just anachronistic — it still *literally* means “look in /etc/shadow”.
-If a password is present in that field instead… Well, the login process (at least on most Linux systems) will still use that!
+Strangely, it turns out that the `x` in the password field for /etc/password isn't just anachronistic - it still *literally* means "look in /etc/shadow".
+If a password is present in that field instead...
+Well, the login process (at least on most Linux systems) will still use that!

 Compliant password hashes can be created with the `openssl passwd` command.
 For example, to create an MD5 hashed password: